dgrewe-hse/focusflow/README.md

    ```
 3. Start the development server with `npm run dev`
 4. To have a database running execute `npx prisma generate` to generate the intern sql commands
-5. Also migrate the tables with `npx prisma migrate`
+5. Also migrate the tables with `npx prisma migrate dev`
 6. // If you want to have a database running, you can use `docker-compose up db -d` to start a postgres database.